PlanterApp/planter_docs/content/en/docs/1_getting-started/_index.md

 ---
 #### Getting started

-Everything you need to know to get up-and-running with Planter
+Everything you need to know to get growing with Planter

 #### Garden navigation